cabforum/servercert/docs/BR.md

 | `organizationalUnitName`       | MUST NOT        | -           | -           |
 | `commonName`                   | NOT RECOMMENDED | If present, MUST contain a value derived from the `subjectAltName` extension according to [Section 7.1.4.3](#7143-subscriber-certificate-common-name-attribute). | |
 | Any other attribute            | NOT RECOMMENDED | -           | See [Section 7.1.4.4](#7144-other-subject-attributes) |

 In addition, `subject` Attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

-In addition, `subject` Attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.